 3. Estimate your retirement income and expenses

 Generally, people have less income when they retire.
 Retirement income (from pensions, social security, annuities, and other savings) typically won’t fully replace your work earnings.
-One study estimates that half of retirees without a pension will receive less than of their pre-retirement income.
+One study estimates that half of retirees without a pension will receive less than 65 percent of their pre-retirement income.

 Knowing your expected retirement income and expenses is important, especially if you’re retiring with a mortgage.
 You’ll be able to plan and budget for your mortgage payments and other living costs, even if your taxes, insurance, and other housing costs go up.